diethardsteiner/diethardsteiner.github.io/_posts/2014-10-12-Mondrian-Semi-Additive-Measures-Workaround.md

 published: true
 ---

+We are up to an exciting **Mondrian** adventure:

+1) Adding Semi-Additive Measures
+2) Making these measures work across multiple date dimension hierachies

+Can't wait?
+So let's get start!

+## Adding Semi-Additive Measures

 Currently **Mondrian** doesn't offer a way to define **semi-additive** measures (see as well [this Jira case](http://jira.pentaho.com/browse/MONDRIAN-962)).
 However, Vladislav Krakhalev proposed a workaround using `OPENINGPERIOD()` or `CLOSINGPERIOD()` **MDX** functions.
 Thanks a lot!

 So what are **semi-additive measures**?
 Let's best explain this based on an example: